 3. Only one bedroom, or one bathroom with more than two bedrooms.
 One-bedroom condos have a narrower market, especially in neighborhoods like Noe Valley, which attracts buyers who may want to start families in the near term—or simply have an office area that’s not in their bedroom.
 Also, a three-bedroom condo with only one bathroom is tricky.
 The right buyer will eventually come along, but it may take time.

 What you can do: Maximize any space that could potentially accommodate an office or nursery.
 Staging is very helpful with this strategy.
 If there’s a closet that could easily be transformed into a half bath, make sure your agent points that out.
 The latter is not a terribly expensive undertaking.
-Above all, make sure you’re priced in a true one-bedroom range, or not listing your 3BR/1BA for the same price as the condo around the block that had two full baths.
+Above all, make sure you’re priced in a true one-bedroom range, or are not listing your 3BR/1BA for the same price as the condo around the block that had two full baths.

 What you can do: Gather all litigation documentation together for the disclosure package, and make sure your agent is well versed in the nature of the litigation.
 Set up financing through a lender like First Republic so buyers can get preapproved with a lender that understands the litigation and can lend around it.